1. Verify that the bar code scanner is connected to your computer via USB.

 UPC Codes, world-unique codes assigned by the manufacturer, are 12 digits codes with three parts.
 They’re comprised of the system digit, the middle digits, and the last check digit with a couple of exceptions.
 The settings defined in Artisan need to match the format of the UPC codes.
 There are cases where the check digit isn’t transmitted, so only 11 digits are scanned, which may differ from your Artisan settings (resulting in a bar code not matching).
 In this case, reprogram your scanner by scanning the special bar codes provided by the manufacturer.

-For more information on UPC Codes, visit http://certek.com/kb4/importing-upc-codes/
+For more information on UPC Codes, visit https://certek.com/kb4/importing-upc-codes/